sunwj/website/content/home/about.md

 # About

-I am currently a first-year PhD candidate in the Insititute of Intelligent Sensing and Computing, under the supervision of Prof. Zhenzhong Chen.
+I am currently a PhD candidate in the Insititute of Intelligent Sensing and Computing, under the supervision of Prof. Zhenzhong Chen.
 My major research interests are Computer Graphics and Computer Vision.